Error Tracking with Trace Events

 Prerequisite

 This guide assumes you have already completed the minimal integration of the Memfault SDK.
-If you have not, check out the appropriate guide in the table below.
+If you have not, please complete the appropriate Getting Started guide.

 Defining Custom Trace Reasons